About Lisa Salines-Mondello

 Choosing a CELA to be your lawyer is the surest method of independently confirming that they are more than just qualified, as certification is only awarded to those who have demonstrated expertise in special needs and elder law, passed a rigorous examination, maintains continuing education and involvement standards, and has been recognized by their peers and colleagues.

 There are only a little more than 400 CELAs in the country who have been recognized as having an enhanced level of skill, as well as substantial involvement in established legal specialty areas.
 CELAs are required to demonstrate special training, experience, and knowledge.

 For more information about the Certified Elder Law Attorney certification please visit nelf.org.

-Attorney Salines-Mondello is a member of the NAELA (National Academy of Elder Law Attorneys).
+Attorney Salines-Mondello and Attorney Engel are members of NAELA (the National Academy of Elder Law Attorneys).
 NAELA attorneys follow the list of Aspirational Standards set in to place by the Professionalism and Ethics Committee.
 These standards dictate a level of responsibility which ensure that attorneys “elevate professionalism and enhance the quality of service to their clients.”
 Those who are aging and those who have special needs are often faced with complex problems that require legal counsel to, “aspire to a higher level of professional practice standards than other attorneys.”